homan-uppu/writing/Essays/On college/Why college is outdated.md

 - My family friend who's currently in his 2nd year of college in Hyderabad, in quite a reputed college (not an IIT, but a popular private university in Hyderabad) is learning some arcane Java.
 They memorize definitions of programming concepts and regurgitate it during exams.
 He hasn't learned anything worthwhile in college from what I can tell, except for the natural social maturation that comes at that age from engaging with many peers.

 More consequences of rising bar for creativity: hierarchical organization structure makes no sense, especially when you associate value with seniority.
 That's completely outdated.

+**Thoughts on why elite institutions produce talent**:
+- Even for the colleges that seem to produce great talent, it isn't clear how much they actually contributed to the talent, and how much the talent is a consequence of grouping together highly ambitious students through an artificially scarce admissions process.
+- Just because a person landed a job after college, doesn't mean the college program is what enabled them to do so.
+They could be getting jobs despite their college education, yet the college takes the entire credit for it.
+- Most graduates need to get a job in order to survive.
+No matter how much, or little, support their college provides, if there's a way to get a job, they will find a way to get it through various efforts.
+The student's back is against the wall, a do or die situation, and they'll fight to land jobs.
+And when they get the job, largely through their own efforts, their college takes the credit.
+- In addition to this, companies often take the burden of training and education while paying the employee.
+They do this because they simply can't find enough competent people to hire.
+And so they're forced to hire untrained new grads and train them.